PhilippeMarcMeyer/myLichessHomePage/README.md

 - Change colors at will by changing the % of saturation from - 35% to + 35%
 - Hide areas on the landing page, if you don't want to see them
 - Hide challenge speed you don't use
+- Filter the bots by ratings
+- Add notes on friends with their picture (add their url from a site like imgur) If you create a freind with 'logo' as pseudo and add a picture, it will show in the main page if you hide the lobby timeline

 To use it : select the dark mode in lichess set your preferences in the popup window